 The fish should recover within a short time.

-Malachite green can also be used.
-Buy from a pet shop and follow the directions on the container for the appropriate dosage.
+Malachite Green can also be used.
+Buy from a pet shop or Amazon and follow the directions on the container for the appropriate dosage.